COMPSCI 252R: Advanced Topics in Programming Languages

 For each topic, we will have have a series of tutorials/lectures on the topic, culminating in the reading and discussion of a recent or significant research paper related to the topic.
 Students will be responsible for developing and delivering the tutorials/lectures for a topic, working in advance with the instructor to understand the material and develop the tutorial/lecture to present to the class.

-For those taking the course for credit, evaluation will be based on class participation, and a final project (to be determined).
+For those taking the course for credit, evaluation will be based on class participation, and a final project (either paper reviews or a mini-research project).
 Auditors are welcome, but must participate in discussion.

 The course is intended for graduate students at all levels as well as advanced undergraduates.
 It is expected that students have taken a course in the foundations of programming languages, such as CS 152 .
 If you are interested in this course but haven't taken a suitable course, please talk with the instructor.